blazeag/php-seekable-video-server/README.md

 ### Simple PHP class to provide a seekable video stream intermediary

 Purpose of this PHP class is to mediate the provision of a video stream w/ seek capability.
+It needs PHP >= 7.2

 #### Constructor:
 ```php
 void SeekableVideo(string $file[, string $mime_type[, string $output_filename]]);
 ```
 * `$file`: path to the source video file
 * `$mime_type` (optional): mime type to output in HTTP headers.
 If not specified, tries to presume from file extension.
-If it is not possible, throws an error
+If it is not possible, throws a 500 HTTP error
 * `$output_filename` (optional): file name to output in HTTP headers.
 If not specified, source file name is used

 #### Public properties: